 Description Give a description for identification.
-Export to DHCP Address Reservation Choose to whether export the entry to the DHCP Address Reservation list.
 Status Enable this entry.
 Only when the status is Enable will this entry be effective.

 3) Click OK and the added entry will be displayed in the list.

 Adding IP-MAC Binding Entries via ARP Scanning